SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 👉 Do the following:

 * close the Get Started tab with the `x` (optionally having checked the "Don't show this page again" checkbox at the bottom)
-* open up a terminal session with menu path `Terminal -> New Terminal`
+* open up a terminal session with menu path `Terminal -> New Terminal` (access the menu with the ☰ symbol in the top left)
 * optionally, open the Settings with menu path `File -> Preferences -> Settings`, find the font size setting for the terminal ("Terminal › Integrated: Font Size"), within Features / Terminal, and adjust as appropriate; close the Settings tab when you're done with this

+> Notice that in the menu items you're shown keyboard shortcuts for some of the actions you're carrying out (e.g. opening a new terminal, or opening the preferences) - these can make the use of the Dev Space even more comfortable.

 You should end up with a shell prompt like this:

 ![shell prompt in terminal](assets/maximize-panel-size.png)

-> Notice that in the menu items you're shown keyboard shortcuts for some of the actions you're carrying out (e.g. opening a new terminal, or opening the preferences) - these can make the use of the Dev Space even more comfortable.
+If you wish, you can drag the horizontal bar up to give yourself more space in the terminal; alternatively, use the Maximize Panel Size button (`^`) which you can see in the screenshot above, on the right.

 Now we're ready to clone this repository.
-Note that this mini workshop content is not in the repository's main branch, so you need to specify the branch name explicitly (this is partly why we're doing this on the command line and not with the "Clone from Git" facility):
+Note that this mini workshop content is not in the repository's main branch, so you need to specify the branch name explicitly (this is another reason for us to do this on the command line and not with the "Clone from Git" facility):

 👉 At the shell prompt, move into the `projects/` directory and clone this `mini-workshop` branch of the repository like this: